- Monday - Friday - 9:00 am - 8:00 pm info@mdslsoccer.com 833-725-3338

 Play should stop when a player acts in a careless, reckless, or dangerous manner.
 The incident should be explained and then play is restarted with an INDIRECT FREE KICK for the opposing team.

-When the whole of the ball passes over the whole touch line, either on the ground or in the air, it shall be put back into play by a throw-in.
-The throw shall be taken from the point where it crossed the line, by a player of the opposing team.
+When the whole of the ball passes over the whole touch line, either on the ground or in the air, it shall be put back into play by a kick-in.
+The players will have the option to dribble or pass the ball in.
+Kick-ins shall be taken from the point where it crossed the line, by a player of the opposing team.

-The thrower must face the field of play and must keep both feet on the ground while releasing the ball.
-He/she shall use both hands on both sides of the ball to deliver the ball from behind and over his/her head.
+The kicker must face the field of play and must keep both feet on the ground while dribbling or passing the ball.

 Several kick-ins may be allowed if an incorrect kick occurs.
-Before the re-throw, the referee will instruct the thrower on proper technique and then proceed with the re-throw.
+Before the re-kick, the referee will instruct the kicker on proper technique and then proceed with the re-kick.

 A goal shall not be scored directly from the kick-in.